CFC-Servers/cfc_cl_http_whitelist/README.md

 - Loads networked config if it exists
 - Loads clientside config from `data/cfc_cl_http_whitelist_config.json`

-## Configuring your server
+## Configuring the addon
-The best way to configure your server is using lua files.
+The best way to configure this addon is using lua files.
 *do NOT edit default_config.lua or any other file in this addon to change the config*

 - Fork or copy the template repo found here https://github.com/cfc-servers/cfc_http_whitelist_config_template
 - Modify the repo to allow or deny any domains you need.
-See [Configuration Options] for a list of options you can use in your address config
+See [Configuration Options](##configuration-options) for a list of options you can use in your address config
 - Put that repo in the addons folder on your server